 Writers in Neighborhoods & Schools

-The Writer’s Garret connects with people of all all ages, walks of life and communities through Writers in Neighborhoods & Schools (WINS).
+The Writer’s Garret connects with people of all ages, walks of life, and communities through Writers in Neighborhoods & Schools (WINS).

-Our instructors come from diverse backgrounds, with intense writing experience as their foundation.
+Our teaching artists come from diverse backgrounds with extensive writing experience as their foundation.
 Many have MFAs in the arts.
 In addition to being widely published writers, many are photographers, musicians, and performers who have taught in unique locations here and abroad.
 All are committed to exploration of the self and the world through the written word.